christymarc/christymarc.github.io/_pages/resources.md

 ---

 ## Applying to Grad School
-I personally benefitted from many formal and informal initiatives that aim to help students apply to grad school, so here are a couple that I found helpful.
+I personally benefitted from many initiatives that aim to help students apply to grad school, so here are a couple that I found helpful.

 ### Choosing Programs
 It can be hard to know where even to apply to.
 I found it helpful to read papers and look at the top conferences in the areas I was interested in to see who is publishing research I like.
 From there, I aimed to find 2-4 other professors at a given institution of interest, which is where CSRanking became a helpful resource to find PIs in certain research areas and their websites.